 By Susan Braden

 Though many past strategies have failed to curb widespread meth abuse, researchers are excited to develop the new possibility of identifying users from the dentist's chair.
-Lead researcher Dr. Vivek Shetty, a professor of oral and maxillofacial surgery, believes dentists are in a unique position to detect the drug abusers, perhaps through offering cheap care.
+Lead researcher Dr. Vivek Shetty, a professor of oral and maxillofacial surgery, believes dentists are in a unique position to detect abusers, perhaps through offering cheap care.
 “Our finding that dental disease is a prominent marker of methamphetamine use creates opportunities to implement targeted interventions in the dental office – a hitherto unexploited setting in the management of this epidemic,” he said.

 The project hopes to address the persistent social problem of meth abuse from a new angle to improve the oral, medical and psychological health of communities around the nation.
-By making cheap dental care available in affected communities, dentists can help eliminate “meth mouth” to get methamphetamine users the help they need.
+By making cheap dental care available in affected communities, dentists can help eliminate “meth mouth” to get meth users the help they need.